tyc/successfulunittest/manuscript/Basic_Concepts.md

 Correct behaviour is also checked by other tools that focuses on other aspects of the software module.
 For example, a tool is used to check that the code matches the coding guidelines of the project, or that the software module is structured according to the architecture requirements.
 This type of discussion is outside the scope of this book.

-The majority of the unit test framework uses the `assert()` macro to help with notifying software tester that a non-conformity was detected.
+The majority of the unit testing framework uses the `assert()` macro to help with notifying software tester that a non-conformity was detected.
 The `assert()` macro takes the test result and the expected result, a non-match flags the error.
 A more complex `assert()` macro will also display a message to give some context to the software tester or the software debugger why an error was detected.

 ##Requirements